Celebrating a Cancerversary

 Carolyn celebrates her cancerversary on the day she was diagnosed through writing on her blog every year.

 The ways cancer survivors celebrate are as varied as the people who celebrate them.
-To see some more examples, skip to the end of this article.
+To see some more examples, see Inspiration from others.

 Besides showing you some examples of cancerversaries, this article will also reveal more about why people celebrate, along with how you can celebrate in such a way that helps you live in hope.